List of Abbreviations | |

 A statement of article identifies the article(s) to which the design is intended to be applied.
 Your application should include a statement of article in Box 05 of the Form D1.
 The statement must be specific.
 Vague, general, or descriptive terms, fanciful names or trade marks should not be used.
 The statement must be made in both English and Chinese with the same and consistent meaning, and should be no more than 50 words for each language.

-The features of the design for which novelty is claimed are the (*pattern, ornament, shape and/or configuration) of the article as shown in the representations.
+The features of the design for which novelty is claimed are the (*shape, configuration, pattern or ornament) of the article as shown in the representations.

 The statement of novelty in both English and Chinese must be included in the application form.